-In 2014, Prescott Valley continues its rebound from the effects of the Great Recession.
-Houses are again being built, new retail stores have opened, employers are expanding their operations and town government has restored the services that were reduced during the lean years.
+In 2016, Prescott Valley is putting the effects of the Great Recession behind us.
+Single family residential building permits have reached a robust and sustainable level that is projected to continue to grow year over year, new retail stores have opened and continue to locate in Town, employers are expanding their operations and town government has restored the services that were reduced during the lean years.

-Retail sales within the town has experienced 3 straight years of record sales and the 2014 to 2015 fiscal year will follow that trend.
-Over the past 15 months, retail stores such as Tractor Supply Company, Dick's Sporting Goods, Walmart, Sprouts Farmers Market, TJ Maxx, Goodwill superstore, and Ulta Beauty have opened their doors in Prescott Valley.
+Retail sales within the town have experienced 6 straight years of record sales and growth with the 2016-2017 fiscal year expected to follow that trend.
+Over the past 2 years, retail stores such as Ross Dress for Less, Sprouts Farmers Market, TJ Maxx, Goodwill superstore, and Ulta Beauty have opened their doors in Prescott Valley.
 Store openings are expected to continue over the next 12 to 18 months.

-The housing industry is beginning to get back on its feet as new single-family housing starts climb each month and the manufacturing sector saw Superior Industries complete its second expansion in less than 6 years.
-They now employ close to 100 people.
+The housing industry is back on its feet as new single-family housing starts climb each month and the manufacturing sector saw Superior Industries complete its second expansion in less than 6 years.
+They now employ over 100 people.

-NAU-Yavapai, a collaboration between Northern Arizona University and Yavapai College, continues to attract more and more students and the 2 colleges are working toward the creation of a downtown campus for Yavapai College's Center of Excellence for Nursing and Allied Health within the next several years.
+NAU-Yavapai, a collaboration between Northern Arizona University and Yavapai College, continues to attract more and more students and the 2 colleges are working toward the creation of a downtown campus.